tobystic/PyIntroWorks/README.md

  - Euler project
  - convert IP addresses to FQDN and git commands

-&ensp; For eg, in CSS and Services in India
+&ensp For eg, in CSS and Services in India;
-&ensp; NumPy and Panda
+&ensp NumPy and Panda;

 # Git commands and Docker queries